 Professor Elizabeth Lonsdorf

-I am an Associate Professor of Psychology and a member of the Biological Foundations of Behavior Program at Franklin and Marshall College in Lancaster, PA, USA.
-My research program integrates research in primate behavior, learning, development and health.
-In July of 2022, I will be joining the Department of Anthropology at Emory University in Atlanta, GA.
-My current research focuses on behavioral development and the intersection of health and behavior in wild chimpanzees, and social learning and tool use in a variety of primate species.
-I conduct my research on chimpanzees at the Gombe Stream Research Centre in Tanzania, and on the two capuchin monkey families that call F&M home.
-See below for recent research findings.

-Professor Elizabeth Lonsdorf

 I am an Acting Associate Professor of Anthropology at Emory University.
 My research program integrates research in primate behavior, learning, development and health.
 My current research focuses on behavioral development and the intersection of health and behavior in wild chimpanzees, and social learning and tool use in a variety of primate species.
 I primarily conduct my research on chimpanzees at the Gombe Stream Research Centre in Tanzania, but also collaborate with colleagues at various captive research facilities.
 See below for recent research findings.